 Version 2 submissions.
 If your manuscript has passed the initial screening process, the revised version should include a manuscript in MS Word along with figures as separate files (jpegs, tiffs, or png).
 Tables can either be included in the main word document or as separate files.

 Online publication.
 All accepted articles will be posted on our website.
 The online quarterly edition is our official issue and is posted to www.clijournal.com.
-Our intention is to apply for inclusion in PubMed/Medline when the required number of issues have been published.
-Once accepted, articles will be included retroactively.
+Our intention will be to apply for inclusion in PubMed/Medline and Scopus when the required number of issues have been published.
+When accepted, articles will be included retroactively.